Do you ever wonder how your net worth compares to other Canadians based on your age group?

 Below you will find a net worth calculator based on age for Canada.

 As you would expect, it takes a very different level of wealth to make it into the top 1% depending on your age.
-For example, to get into the top 1% in Canada if you are between 25 to 29 takes slightly over $400,000, but, for someone who is between 65 to 69 takes slightly over $9,700,000.
+For example, to get into the top 1% in Canada if you are between 25 to 29 takes slightly over $412,000, but, for someone who is between 65 to 69 takes slightly over $9,991,000 in 2022.

 And to make it into the top 0.1% (that’s 1/10th of 1%), or, the top 35,000 of wealth holders in Canada between the ages of 65 to 69 takes slightly over $30,000,000.

 The calculator below is based on age.
-If you want to see where you stand in aggregate, and not based on age, you can visit this page: Net Worth Percentile Calculator for Canada, and this page for the USA, and if you’re looking for the wealth by age calculator for the USA, you can find that here.
+If you want to see where you stand in aggregate, and not based on age, you can visit this page: Net Worth Percentile Calculator for Canada, and this page for the USA, and if you’re looking for the wealth by age calculator for the USA, you can find that here, and lastly, if you want to know how to become rich, you can read this: How to Become a Decamillionaire, Grow your Net Worth to $10 Million, and Join the 1% Club

 The net worth calculator by age includes the equity in your primary residence.